 This purging out of old Sinai curses is one of the main themes of Galatians.
 Paul’s issue in that epistle was circumcision, a ritual that physically showed that a man was part of the old Sinai and Abrahamic covenants.
 In other words, the ritual was essential in belonging to God and his former covenant.
 Paul says no:

-1 It is for freedom that Christ has set us free.
+It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.
 2 Mark my words!
 I, Paul, tell you that if you let yourselves be circumcised, Christ will be of no value to you at all.
 3 Again I declare to every man who lets himself be circumcised that he is obligated to obey the whole law.
-4 You who are trying to be justified by law have been alienated from Christ; you have fallen away from grace.
-5 But by faith we eagerly await through the Spirit the righteousness for which we hope.
+4 You who are trying to be justified by the law have been alienated from Christ; you have fallen away from grace.
+5 For through the Spirit we eagerly await by faith the righteousness for which we hope.
 6 For in Christ Jesus neither circumcision nor uncircumcision has any value.
 The only thing that counts is faith expressing itself through love.
 (Gal.
 5:1-6)

 Paul says here that if a believer after the cross and Pentecost and life in the Spirit insists on following circumcision, then he is obligated to follow the whole law in all that it commands.
 That’s a trap and dead end, Paul says.
 One man was stoned to death for breaking the Sabbath (Num.
 15:32-36) and for blaspheming (Lev.
 24:10-23).
 Such is the old Sinai covenant, and Paul wants to set people free from it.

 I believe this principle of living under old ritual and ceremonial commands—like tithes and offerings—can become a “new-old” law that we should be careful of, if we bring it forward to the church today.